brunorijsman/rift-python/doc/disaggregation-feature-guide.md

  * Very fast convergence, even in very large networks.

- * Zero touch provisioning (ZTP) to virtually eliminate the need for configuration and auto-detect miscabling.
+ * Zero touch provisioning (ZTP) to virtually eliminate the need for configuration and to auto-detect miscabling.

- * A built-in flooding reduction mechanism to eliminate flooding storms in densely connected topologies such as fat trees.
+ * A built-in flooding reduction mechanism to greatly reduce flooding traffic in densely connected topologies such as fat trees.

  * Automatic aggregation.
 In the absence of failures, each node only needs a single equal-cost multi-path (ECMP) default route pointing north.
-This reduces the size of the routing table at the edge, and hence reduces the cost of top-of-rack switches.
+This reduces the size of the route tables at or close to the leaf nodes, and hence the cost of top-of-rack switches.

  * Automatic disaggregation.
 In the even of a failure, the north-bound default route is automatically disaggregated into more specific routes, but only to the extent needed to route